 14 Tips for College Students Taking Surveys for Money

-Many of these tips can apply to anyone just starting out taking surveys, not just college students, but they are especially relevant to students who are trying to balance their time between studies and surveys.
+Many of these tips can apply to anyone just taking surveys, not just college students.
+Still, they are especially relevant to students balancing their time between studies and surveys.

 Create a “surveys-only” e-mail address.